Galaxy

 Parameters:

-• **kwargs (dict) – Additional arguments necessary for different metric functions.
+• **kwargs – Additional arguments passed to the metric function.

 Returns: